an7user/BIMarathon2021/README.md

 Goal:

-- analyze a top performing supermarket branch
+- analyze a top performing supermarket branch in Yangon, Naypyitaw, Mandalay cities.
 - find correlation of most popular product groups in each supermarket branch
 - analyze customer satisfaction indicator regarding each group of products